EdanStarfire/prompt_analyzer/PLAN_DevelopmentPlan.md

 # Prompt Filtering System Development Plan (Final Version)

 ## 1. Project Setup
-- Set up version control repository (Git)
+- You do not need to setup version control repository (Git).
+It is already setup in the project directory.
 - Establish project structure and folder organization during setup phase
 - No CI/CD system will be used; AI agents will handle testing
 - Testing will be done directly in the environment